MetaMask/SIPs/SIPS/sip-2.md

 ##### Account consistency

-The implementation MAY also hold it's own copy of accounts of a snap to avoid multiple `getAccounts()` calls.
-For example, instead of calling `getAccounts()` again after `removeAccount()`, the implementation MAY remove such account after calling `removeAccount()` from it's own copy without consulting snap for newest list of accounts.
+The implementation MAY also hold its own copy of accounts of a snap to avoid multiple `getAccounts()` calls.
+For example, instead of calling `getAccounts()` again after `removeAccount()`, the implementation MAY remove such account after calling `removeAccount()` from its own copy without consulting snap for newest list of accounts.

 ## History